-Employees and Association president shall be given in writing a minimum of fourteen (14) calendar days' notice of layoff.
-Those employees who wish to participate in the bumping process must notify the County in writing by 5:00 p.m. of the 7th calendar day after receiving their notice.
+Employees and the Association president, vice president, and Service Representative(s) shall be given in writing a minimum of thirty (30) calendar days' notice of layoff.
+Those employees who wish to participate in the bumping process must notify the County in writing by 6:00 p.m. of the 7th calendar day after receiving their notice.
 Those employees who do not notify the County will automatically be placed on layoff status.
 Within a classification and department, temporary, probationary and other employees who do not have regular status will be laid off before employees with regular status.
-Employees who have never attained regular status with the County and who are laid off, will not be placed on layoff registers and do not have displacement rights.
+Employees who have never attained regular status with the County and who are laid off, will not be placed on layoff registers and do not have bumping rights.